zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 - [@memberOf](http://usejsdoc.org/tags-memberof.html) - Marks the property as a
   member of the parent.
 - [@param](http://usejsdoc.org/tags-param.html) - The method parameters,
   alphabetically ordered, with descriptions.
+The descriptions should begin with *The* and end with a period.
 - [@return](http://usejsdoc.org/tags-returns.html) - All possible
   return values, including `null`.
 If the method is void, do not include this.
+  The return values should begin with *The* or *A* (unless it's a boolean; in that case, use *Whether*) and end with a period.
 - [@inheritdoc](http://usejsdoc.org/tags-inheritdoc.html) - The method's parent
-  documentation is inherited and displayed when generated. <!-- Not working -->
+  documentation is inherited and displayed when generated.
 - [@throws](http://usejsdoc.org/tags-throws.html) - The exceptions the method
   can throw, alphabetically ordered, with explanations of what would trigger them.